Primetalk/goio/README.md

 - `stream.GroupBy[A any, K comparable](stm Stream[A], key func(A) K) Stream[fun.Pair[K, []A]]` - GroupBy collects group by a user-provided key.
 Whenever a new key is encountered, the previous group is emitted.
 When the original stream finishes, the last group is emitted.
 - `stream.GroupByEval[A any, K comparable](stm Stream[A], keyIO func(A) io.IO[K]) Stream[fun.Pair[K, []A]]` - GroupByEval collects group by a user-provided key (which is evaluated as IO).
 Whenever a new key is encountered, the previous group is emitted.
 When the original stream finishes, the last group is emitted.

+Functions to explicitly deal with failures:

+- `stream.FoldToGoResult[A any](stm Stream[A]) Stream[io.GoResult[A]]` - FoldToGoResult converts a stream into a stream of go results.
+All go results will be non-error except probably the last one.
+- `stream.UnfoldGoResult[A any](stm Stream[io.GoResult[A]], onFailure func(err error) Stream[A]) Stream[A]` - UnfoldGoResult converts a stream of GoResults back to normal stream.
+On the first encounter of Error, the stream fails.

 ### Execution

 After constructing the desired pipeline, the stream needs to be executed.